PROFESSOR SAMUEL AGYEI-MENSAH

 - Agyei-Mensah, Samuel, John.
 B. Casterline and Dominic K. Agyeman (eds.)
 (2005) Reproductive Change in Ghana, Recent Patterns and Future Prospects.
 Stylish Press, Accra.
 245 pages.

-- Agyei-Mensah, S and Wrigley-Asante, C (accepted, forthcoming).
+- Agyei-Mensah, S and Wrigley-Asante, C (forthcoming 2014).
 Issues of Gender, Politics and Development in Accra, Ghana.
 In Brun, C., Jones, M and Blaikie, P. (eds.): Unravelling Marginalisation and Voicing Change: Alternative Geographies of Development.
 Ashgate.

 - Akyeampong, Emmanuel.
 K and Agyei-Mensah, S. (2006).
 Itinerant Gold Mines?
 Mobility, Sexuality and the Spread of Gonorrhea and Syphilis in 20th Century Ghana.
 In Christine Oppong, Yaa Oppong and Irene Odotei (eds.)
 Sex and Gender in an Era of AIDS.
 Ghana at the close of the Millenium.
 Sub-Saharan African Publishers, Accra, Ghana, pp. 41-58.